suderman/nixos/configurations/sol/README.md

 <summary><b>5.
 Rekey secrets</b></summary>

-After the Linode boots using the `nixos` profile, the other computer will keyscan the new host.
+After the Linode boots using the `nixos` profile, the laptop will keyscan the new host.
 Then repo's secrets will be updated with Linode's public key and all the secrets rekeyed.
 Commit these changes and `git push`:

 ```bash
 cd /etc/nixos